 Provost's Travel Fund Guidelines for Academic Year 2018-2019

-The Provost’s Travel Fund is designed to help the University of Houston's tenured and tenure-track faculty members and librarians enhance their professional development and increase the visibility of the institution by supporting faculty and librarian travel to present their research or creative activity at meetings with a national or international audience.
+The Provost’s Travel Fund is designed to provide University of Houston's tenured/tenure-track faculty members and librarians with opportunities to enhance their research, scholarship and increase the visibility of the institution by supporting travel to present their research or creative activity at meetings with a national or international audience.

 Nature of Support

 - Eligible travel expenses include registration fees, airfare, ground transportation, lodging, and meals.
 Only the most economical fares are eligible for reimbursement under this program.

 - The fund is not intended to replace support for faculty and librarian travel from existing sources (e.g., contracts and grants, and current policies or practices for travel support within colleges or departments).
 If those sources have been utilized for an earlier presentation, the committee will entertain a request for funds in support of an additional presentation.
 The intent is to increase the number of times that UH faculty and librarians appear on the programs at national and international peer-reviewed meetings.

 - An award may be allocated only if the faculty member or librarian is presenting his or her research or creative work at a qualifying venue; and only if there is a peer-review process such that the presentation might have been rejected.